 Each employee is required to read and understand Olameter’s “Workforce Safety Plan”.
 Under this directive, employees must immediately report any dangerous conditions they encounter.
-Moreover, each individual is expected to take the initiative on health and safety issues and, acting alone or with others, report them and, if possible, redress them.
+Further, each individual is expected to take the initiative on health and safety issues and, acting alone or with others, report them and, if possible, redress them.